On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Preliminary: Koopman Operator Theory

-To represent the the nonlinear dynamical system in (\ref{eqn:system}) as a linear system, we can begin by introducing a set of \textit{observables} using the so-called \textit{lifting function} $g:\mathcal{X} \rightarrow \mathcal{O}$, where $\mathcal{O}$ is the space of observables.
-We can now define the \textit{Koopman Operator} $\mathcal{K}$, an infinite-dimensional operator on the lifting function $g(\cdot)$ as follows
+To represent the the nonlinear dynamical system in (\ref{eqn:system}) as a linear system, we begin by introducing a set of \textit{observables} using the so-called \textit{lifting function} $g:\mathcal{X} \rightarrow \mathcal{O}$, where $\mathcal{O}$ is the space of observables.
+We can now define the \textit{Koopman Operator} $\mathcal{K}$, an infinite-dimensional operator on the lifting function $g(\cdot)$ for the discrete time system defined in (\ref{eqn:system}) as follows

-where $\circ$ is the compositional operator.
-For the discrete time system defined in (\ref{eqn:system}), the above equation can be rewritten as

 If the observables belong to a vector space, the Operator $\mathcal{K}$ can be seen as an infinite-dimensional linear map that describes the evolution of the observables as follows